Italian Wine Professional™ (IWP)

 Is there a book with the course?

-Yes, the IWP online course and school-based courses include a copy of the accompanying book Into Italian Wine in the course tuition.
+Yes, the IWP online course includes a copy of the accompanying book Into Italian Wine in the course tuition.
 The book contains most of the online course content, so it is ideal for review during and after the course.
 It also contains additional material that will be a handy reference on the job.

 What else is included in the course?

-The Italian Wine Professional course also includes live and recorded webinars that students can watch to learn more about the course itself or specific topics within the course.
-The online course has a forum where students answer questions, support each other in their studies, and post their own discoveries and experiences.
-The forum is monitored by an instructor who can respond to questions or correct inaccurate information that the cohort members themselves cannot answer.
-Quizzes and a practice IWP exam are included as well.
+The Italian Wine Professional course also includes videos that students can watch to learn more about the course itself or specific topics within the course.
+The online course is monitored by an instructor who can respond to questions or correct inaccurate information that the cohort members themselves cannot answer.
+Exercises and a practice IWP exam are included as well.

 Is there any wine tasting involved?

 Tasting Italian wines during the course is strongly encouraged, but not required.
 As an online course, students will normally need to source the wines themselves, either from work if employed in the wine trade or from a good wine retailer.
 A list of suggested wine categories to acquire is included in the course materials.
-Those in the U.S. without access to a good selection of Italian wines can purchase sets of wines from Wine.com that are specifically chosen to accompany the course, with a 10% discount and free shipping.
-Students write up their tasting notes and share them with others in their cohort through the course forum, allowing others to learn about wines that they have not had the opportunity to taste.
+Students can write up their tasting notes and share them with others in their cohort through the course forum, allowing others to learn about wines that they have not had the opportunity to taste.
 However, there is no tasting component to the final exam.